saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 ## Page 3

-### quadrivalent adjuvanted inactivated influenza vaccine (aIIV4).
-If none of these three vaccines is available at an opportunity for
+### uadrivalent adjuvanted inactivated influenza vaccine (aIIV4).
+If none of these three vaccines is available at an opportunity fo
 vaccine administration, then any other age-appropriate influenza vaccine should be used.
-This report focuses on recommendations for the use of vaccines for the prevention and control of seasonal influenza during the Corresponding author: Lisa A. Grohskopf, Influenza Division, National Center for Immunization and Respiratory Diseases, CDC.
+This report focuses on recommendations for the use of vaccine for the prevention and control of seasonal influenza during th rresponding author: Lisa A. Grohskopf, Influenza Division, tional Center for Immunization and Respiratory Diseases, CDC.
-elephone: 404-639-2552; Email: lgrohskopf@cdc.gov.
+ephone: 404-639-2552; Email: lgrohskopf@cdc.gov.

 mends that adults aged ≥65 years preferentially receive any one of the following higher dose or adjuvanted influenza va valent high-dose inactivated influenza vaccine (HD-IIV4), quadrivalent recombinant influenza vaccine (RIV